 May 31, 2017 at 2:39 pm #4143ClearBlue IonizerMember

 There are a number of possible reasons why you can’t get the minerals to register in the correct range.
 Keep in mind, it’s a slow process to increase or decrease the mineral ion level in a pool.
-But once they are in there, they are very stable and will stay in the water for several months.1.
+But once they are in there, they are very stable and will stay in the water for several weeks.1.
 Ensure you have the right model for your pool size.
-The A-800 model is rated for pools up to 25,000 gallons (95,000 L).
-The A-850 model is rated for pools up to 40,000 gallons (150,000 L).
-If your pool is on the cusp (e.g. 20,000 gallons), we recommend going with the A-850 model, especially in warm climates with lots of sun.2.
-Ensure the “Ionizing” light is flashing (or solid when set to Large Dose).3.
-Ensure your ClearBlue Ionizer controller is on 24/7 (not on a timer).4.
+The model number is on the back of the controller.
+The A-800/CBI-350x-25 model is rated for pools up to 25,000 gallons (95,000 L).
+The A-850/CBI-350x-40 model is rated for pools up to 40,000 gallons (150,000 L).
+If your pool is on the cusp (e.g. 20,000 gallons), we recommend going with the A-850/CBI-350x-40 model, especially in warm climates with lots of sun.
+If you have purchased the 25,000 gallon system and you would like to upgrade to the 40,000, please contact us.2.
+Make sure the Ionizing (Mineral Action) light is on, or flashing.3.
+Make sure your ClearBlue Ionizer controller is on 24/7 (not on a timer).4.
+Make sure your pump is running at least 8 hours per day5.
 Make sure that your copper test kit has not expired.
-If you do not see an expiry date, the reagents last about 2 years.
-You can order replacement reagents at your pool store or online (in Canada and US)5.
-Ensure you are using the copper test kit properly (looking through the top of the test tub, not the side, to compare to colour chart).6.
-Ensure you have the Ion Action setting correct according to your volume of water.
-This value is found on page 6 of the Operating Manual.
-You can increase the setting based on the ion test readings.7.
-Set Large Dose to the value on page 6 of the Operating Manual for your pool or spa.
+There should be an expiry date on the bottom of the bottle.
+You can order replacement test kits at your pool store or online (in Canada and US).
+Or Google “copper test kit” or “copper test strips” and purchase your preferred test.6.
+Ensure you are using the copper test kit properly (read the instructions on the test kit or strips carefully).7.
+Ensure you have the Ion Action (Maintain) setting correct according to your volume of water.
+This value is found in the Operating Manual.
+You can increase the setting higher than what it says in the manual if the copper test readings are low.
+For the Mineral Lion, the single number setting is like the Maintain setting.8.
+Set Large Dose (Increase) to the value in the Operating Manual for your pool or spa.
 This will run the controller full blast for the number of hours indicated.
-For example, setting the controller to Large Dose and then setting the number value to 48 will run the system full blast for 48 hours.
-You can test the copper level after 48 hours and if you do not get a 0.2ppm reading, you can run the large dose as many times as necessary until you get the ions to this level.
-When the controller is set to Large Dose, the Ionizing light should be on and not flashing.
-If the Ionizing light goes off after 5 to 10 minutes, there could be a problem with the controller.
-Call 1-866-704-8404 for assistance.8.
-Check your phosphate level.
-A large algae population (which can be present but not yet visible) can use up the ions quickly and prevent the level from reaching 0.2ppm.
-Most pool stores can test this for you if you bring in a water sample.
-If your phosphate level is over 100ppb, we recommend controlling it with a product like Phosfree.9.
-If you have used a stain and scale chemical or sequestering agent, this will remove minerals from the water and will neutralize the generation of new mineral ions.
-After a month, the sequestering agent will dissipate and your ion levels will rise to the correct level.10.
-Make sure you are keeping the chlorine at 1-3ppm while the minerals are ramping up.
-This is equivalent to adding two or three chlorine tablets to your skimmer or inline chlorinator.
-This will help control algae and make it easier for the minerals to reach the recommended range.
-Once the copper ion level reaches 0.2ppm, you can start ramping down the chlorine level buy using one 3″ tablet once per week.11.
-If there is any question as to whether the controller, electrodes or copper test kit are functioning properly, you can test the system by putting the electrodes in a glass of water, and set the Ion Action to 98.
-Within 15 minutes, the water should turn blue, and the reading should be over 1ppm.
-View Photo.
+For example, setting the controller to Large Dose (Increase) and then setting the number value to 48 will run the system full blast for 48 hours.
+You can test the copper level after 48 hours and if you do not get a 0.2ppm reading, you can run the Large Dose (Increase) as many times as necessary until you get the copper to this level.
+If you have a Mineral Lion system, there is no Large Dose or Increase mode.
+You can simulate the Increase mode by setting the controller number to 99.
+However, it is important that you test the copper every few days.
+When it reaches 0.2ppm, set the number back to what it was.

 - You must be logged in to reply to this topic.